 Payment of all billed charges must be made by each statement's due date to avoid late payment charges.
 Payments may be made via WEBSTER at www.aum. edu, by mail or by direct delivery to the Cashier Office, 130 Taylor Center.
 Payments made by mail should allow for delivery on or before the due date.
 The Cashier Office should be contacted if a statement has not been received within three weeks of incurring a charge.
-Students may pay by cash, check or credit card (VISA or MasterCard).
+Students may pay by cash, check or credit card (VISA, MasterCard, Discover and American Express).